Readiness Check: Financial Data Quality Check

-Would it not be convenient to identify General Ledger data inconsistencies in your ERP Production system before your begin a System Conversion project?
+Would it not be convenient to identify General Ledger, Fixed Assets and Material Ledger data inconsistencies in your ERP Production system before you begin a System Conversion project?
 Data inconsistency corrections are time-consuming activities and early detection and correction is a key driver for fast and efficient project execution.
-SAP has recently (Q3 2020) provided the capability to automate a check on the quality of GL transaction data through the SAP Readiness Check 2.0 process installed in the source ERP system.
-The check analyzes GL transactional data and can detect an impressive number of common errors and/or inconsistencies.
+SAP has recently provided the capability to automate a check on the quality of GL, AA and ML transactional data through the SAP Readiness Check 2.0 process installed in the source ERP system.
+The check analyzes GL, AA and ML transactional data and can detect an impressive number of common errors and/or inconsistencies.
 The SAP Readiness Check 2.0 application is able to incorporate this check into its holistic dashboard and is called the “Financial Data Quality” (FDQ) check.

 For more details on how to enable the SAP Readiness Checks 2.0 please refer to SAP Note 2913617 – SAP Readiness Check 2.0